Understanding “Strawberry Skin” aka Keratosis Pilaris

 Who’s more likely to get keratosis pilaris?

-- Age: It’s more common in kids and adolescents.
+- Age: It’s most common in children and adolescents, though adults can have it too.

-- Allergies/autoimmunity: People who have conditions like asthma or hay fever are more susceptible.
+- Allergic conditions: People with asthma or hay fever may be more prone.

 How do you treat keratosis pilaris?